Fighter

 Predict Move (17th level)

 Your cognitive ability to counter and predict all events around you has reached its ultimate peak.
-You add your intelligence modifier to your AC, saves, attack and damage rolls.
+You can add your intelligence modifier to your Saving throws, ability checks, attack rolls, and damage rolls.

 Martial Archetype